 - 1. Solo: The candidate should demonstrate controlled and reasonably accurate reverse paddling over a distance of 25m towards a point defined by the assessor.
-When reversing, the candidate must look over one shoulder and unwind the trunk to produce power and use alternate on-side and off-side strokes.
+When reversing, the candidate must look over one shoulder, unwind the trunk to produce power and use a combination of reverse J strokes and compound reverse strokes.
 Back (non-drive) face of the paddle presented to the water on the 'inside'.
 When stopping, the canoe should be travelling at a good cruising speed and motion in the opposite direction should be evident within two boat lengths. - 2.
 Tandem: When reversing, use backward strokes on each paddler's on-side only.
 The stern paddler should be balancing their power output to that of the bow paddler with a stroke close to the canoe.
 The bow paddler should also use a stroke close to the canoe that should finish with either a steering reverse J-stroke or a reverse rudder.